groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 Symantec's IntelligentUpdate files are in authenticode, so they are excluded from this discussion.
-Symantec LiveUpdate format is used by `Symantec Endpoint Protection Manager` (SEPM) for updates.
+Symantec LiveUpdate format is used by "Symantec Endpoint Protection Manager" (SEPM) for updates.
 The signature format of LiveUpdate files is very complex with files signed according to [the method detailed in the next section](#signature-of-liveupdate-files), and files verified by their hash in another signed file, all the files in